-• Patients with rare hereditary problems of galactose intolerance, the Lapp lactase deficiency or glucose-galactose malabsorption should not take metronidazole as this product contains lactose.

-• Patients should abstain from alcohol for at least 48 hours following discontinuation of therapy with metronidazole.
-A disulfiram-like reaction with hypotension and flushing has occurred (see section 4.5).

-• Caution is advised in patients with porphyria.
+- Patients with rare hereditary problems of galactose intolerance, the Lapp lactase deficiency or glucose-galactose malabsorption should not take metronidazole as this product contains lactose. - Patients should abstain from alcohol for at least 48 hours following discontinuation of therapy with metronidazole.
+A disulfiram-like reaction with hypotension and flushing has occurred. - Caution is advised in patients with porphyria.

-• Metronidazole tablets should not be used in patients with blood dyscrasias or with active non-infectious disease of the central nervous system.
-High doses of metronidazole may mask the presence of syphilis.

-• Caution in patients with epilepsy or those who have had seizures as high doses of Metronidazole can induce seizures.

-• Use with caution in the second and third trimester when used to treat trichomoniais or bacterial vaginosis (see section 4.6.)

-• Regular clinical and laboratory surveillance are advised if treatment continues for more than 10 days.

-• Consideration of the therapeutic benefit against the risk of peripheral neuropathy is advised with continuous therapy for chronic conditions.

-• There is a possibility that after Trichomonas vaginalis has been eliminated a gonococcal infection might persist.

-• The elimination half-life of metronidazole remains unchanged in the presence of renal failure.
+- Metronidazole capsules should not be used in patients with blood dyscrasias or with active non-infectious disease of the central nervous system.
+High doses of metronidazole may mask the presence of syphilis. - Caution in patients with epilepsy or those who have had seizures as high doses of Metronidazole can induce seizures. - Use with caution in the second and third trimester when used to treat trichomoniais or bacterial vaginosis. - Regular clinical and laboratory surveillance are advised if treatment continues for more than 10 days. - Consideration of the therapeutic benefit against the risk of peripheral neuropathy is advised with continuous therapy for chronic conditions. - There is a possibility that after Trichomonas vaginalis has been eliminated a gonococcal infection might persist. - The elimination half-life of metronidazole remains unchanged in the presence of renal failure.
 The dosage of metronidazole, therefore, needs no reduction.
 Such patients, however, retain the metabolites of metronidazole.
-The clinical significance of this is not known at present.

-• In patients undergoing haemodialysis metronidazole and metabolites are efficiently removed during an eight-hour period of dialysis.
-Metronidazole should, therefore, be readministered immediately after haemodialysis.

-• No routine adjustment in the dosage of metronidazole need be made in patients with renal failure undergoing intermittent peritoneal dialysis (IPD) or continuous ambulatory peritoneal dialysis (CAPD).

-Metronidazole is mainly metabolised by hepatic oxidation.
+The clinical significance of this is not known at present. - In patients undergoing haemodialysis metronidazole and metabolites are efficiently rmoved during an eight-hour period of dialysis.
+Metronidazole should, therefore, be readministered immediately after haemodialysis. - No routine adjustment in the dosage of metronidazole need be made in patients with renal failure undergoing intermittent peritoneal dialysis (IPD) or continuous ambulatory peritoneal dialysis (CAPD). - Metronidazole is mainly metabolised by hepatic oxidation.
 Substantial impairment of metronidazole clearance may occur in the presence of advanced hepatic insufficiency.
-Significant cumulation may occur in patients with hepatic encephalopathy and the resulting high plasma concentrations of metronidazole may contribute to symptoms of the encephalopathy.
+Signficant cumulation may occur in patients with hepatic encephalopathy and the resulting high plasma concentrations of metronidazole may contribute to symptoms of the encephalopathy.
 Therefore, metronidazole should be administered with caution to patients with hepatic encephalopathy.
-The daily dosage should be reduced to one third and may be administered once daily.
+The daily dosage should be reduced to one third and may be administered once daily. - Cases of severe hepatotoxicity/acute hepatic failure, including cases with a fatal outcome with very rapid onset after treatment initiation in patients with Cockayne syndrome have been reported with products containing metronidazole for systemic use.
+In this population, metronidazole should therefore be used after careful benefit-risk assessment and only if no alternative treatment is available.
+Liver function tests must be performed just prior to the start of therapy, throughout and after end of treatment until liver function is within normal ranges, or until the baseline values are reached.
+If the liver function tests become markedly elevated during treatment, the drug should be discontinued.
+Patients with Cockayne syndrome should be advised to immediately report any symptoms of potential liver injury to their physician and stop taking metronidazole. - Patients should be warned that metronidazole may darken urine.

+• Due to inadequate evidence on the mutagenicity risk in humans, the use of metronidazole for longer treatment than usually required should be carefully considered.